sushantkapare-dev/AWS_Devops_Zero_to_Hero/Helm/Q_set1.md

 helm list [flags]
 ```
 Commonly used flags with helm list:

--A or --all-namespaces: Lists releases across all namespaces.
---namespace [NAMESPACE]: Lists releases in a specific namespace.
-When you run helm list, you'll typically see output similar to the following columns:

 **NAME**: This column displays the name of each Helm release.
 The release name is used to identify and manage a specific instance of a Helm chart.

 **NAMESPACE**: This column indicates the Kubernetes namespace in which the release is deployed.
 If you use the --all-namespaces flag, this column shows the namespaces for each release.